rajdee/postcss-font-magician/README.md

 The plugin will download the font only selected weights, styles and formats.

-#### unicode-range
+### unicode-range

-Need to support `unicode-range`?
+Need to support [unicode-range](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/unicode-range)?
 You can use it as a second element in an option array.

 ```js
 require('postcss-font-magician')({